Life insurance when pregnant

 That means you'll need to provide your smoking history from before you were pregnant.

 When applying for life insurance, the first alcohol-related question we’ll ask you is about your current level of consumption.
-Of course, you may well have cut back during your pregnancy.
+Of course, you may have cut back during your pregnancy.
 As you work through the questions, you’ll find we also ask whether your alcohol consumption has changed over the past five years, and whether you’ve been medically advised to reduce your alcohol consumption.
 This combination of questions lets us build a fuller picture of how your consumption of alcohol has changed.

-Remember that it’s vital to be transparent in your answers to these and any other health questions that may be asked when you apply for life insurance.
+It’s vital to be transparent in your answers to these and any other health questions that may be asked when you apply for life insurance.
 If you’re later found to have provided inaccurate information, it could mean a claim may not be paid and your policy may be cancelled or amended.